seangnewman/coding_challenges/README.md

 But not challenge will be considered complete without completions in each language.

 #HackerRank
-I began with HackerRank[Your page](./HackerRank/README.md) Both my Chingu and Bootcamp sessions end this month (July 2018) and I plan on keeping the momentum for the rest of year.
+I decided to begin with [HackerRank](./HackerRank/README.md) Both my Chingu and Bootcamp sessions end this month (July 2018) and I plan on keeping the momentum for the rest of year.